nestybox/sysbox-ee/docs/usage.md

 2) The path to the bind mount source in the host must be accessible *only* by the root user in the host.

-For example, if running the container with:
+For example, if running the system container with:

 ```bash
 $ docker run --runtime=sysvisor-runc -it --mount type=bind,source=/a/b/c,target=/mnt/somedir debian:latest